christian130/docs/v20.1/make-queries-fast.md

 OK, there's a salary field, and a foreign key on `emp_no`, which is also in the primary key of the `employees` table.

-To get the information we want, we'll need to do a join on `employees` and `salaries`.
+This means that to get the information we want, we'll need to do a join on `employees` and `salaries`.

 #### Get row counts

 Next, let's get the row counts for the tables that we'll be using in this query.
 We need to understand which tables are large, and which are small by comparison.

 As shown below, this data set contains about 300k employee records, and 2.8 million salary records.
-This matters because we want to make sure we're using the right kind of join for the relative table sizes in our query.
+This matters because later we will want to verify that we're [using the right kind of join](#use-the-right-join) for the relative table sizes in our query.

 ```sql
 SELECT COUNT(*) FROM employees;